 ART 1.
 IRA OWNER PART 2.
-IRA CUSTOD DIAN AND FEE ELECTIONS Name First/MI/Last Name: SPECIALIZED TRUST COMPANY Physical Address Address: P.O.
-Box 3587, Albuquerque, NM 87190 County Physical Address: s: 6100 Indian School NE, Suite 215, Albuquerque, NM 87110 City/State/ZIP ANNUAL FEE ACTIVATION FEE Mailing Address ☐ Standard ☐ Concierge Activation City/State/ZIP (recommended) Primary Phone Number ☐ Specialized BI Black Standard Activation Alternate Phone Number I h have reviewed the STC Fee Schedule Social Security Number tion is the default if no election is made Date of Birth/ hedule is the default if no election is made Email Address Τ Total Fees Due \$ Assigned Account Number Tracking Code Referral Code Please select how you would like to pay your activation and first annual I have read and understand the Self-Directed Account Agreement regarding the cre Company (STC) for fees to establish the IRA account, not limited to but including Account Type: MasterCard Visa Discover American Express Name on Card dit card charge and I auth ctivation Fee, Annual Fee, thorize the credit card payment by Specialized Trust Billing Address Expiration Date City/State/Zip Card Security Code (C (csc) Please select how you would like to pay for all subsequent fees: Ded uct From My Account t 🔲 Charge The Credit Card On File PART 4.
-CONTRIBUTION INFORMATION ☐ This is a credit card contribution: We will charge this contribution amount to the card listed above Contribution Amount I am mailing a personal check: Activation fees must be paid by credit card if you select this option Please make checks payable to: Specialized Trust Company Custodian FBO "Your Name", Traditional IRA Contribution is for Year ır CONTRIBUTION TYPE Select one Rollover Amount Transfer Amount 1.
-Regular Includes catch-up contributions to the state of th 2.
-Rollover Distribution from a Traditional IRA or eligible employer-s selecting this transaction, I irrevocably designate this contribution a • t plan that is being deposited into this Traditional IRA By 3.
-Transfer Direct movement of assets from a Traditional IRA, SEP IR to this Traditional IRA 4.
-Internal Rollover Account Number:
+IRA CUSTODIAN AND FEE ELECTIONS Name First/MI/Last Name: SPECIALIZ ED TRUST COMPANY Physical Address Address: P.O.
+Box 3 587, Albuquerque, NM 87190 County Physical Address: 6100 Indian School NE, Suite 215, Albuquerque, NM 87110 City/State/ZIP ANNUAL FEE ACTIVATION FEE Mailing Address Standard Concierge Activation (recommended) City/State/ZIP Specialized Black · Primary Phone Number Standard Activation Alternate Phone Number I have reviewe d the STC Fee Schedule Social Security Number Standard Activation is the defau It if no election is made Date of Birth// Standard Fee Schedule is the de fault if no election is made Email Address Total Fees Due \$ Assigned Account Number Tracking Code Referral Code PART 3.
+HOW WOULD YOU LIKE TO PAY YOUR FEES?
+Please select how you would like to pay your activation and first annual • 0,

-Checking any of the following will adjust your required minimum.
-This is a rollover or transfer of assets removed last year.
-Do m distribution. ate of Removal A and the assets were removed from the IRA in any year after death.
-The value of of last year ☐ This is a recharacterization of a conversion or taxable re , RT 5.
-BENEFICIARY DESIGNATION redeceases me terminates completely, and the percentage sheneficiaries are named, my estate will be my beneficiary. □ I elect not to designate beneficiaries at this time and un RIMARY BENEFICIARIES The total percentage designated must equ al 100%. ame Name ddress ty/State/ZIP City/State/ZIP ate of Birth Relationship Date of Birth Relationship ox ID (SSN/TIN) Percent Designated Tax ID (SSN/TIN) Percent Designated ame - Name ldress - Address ry/State/ZIP City/State/ZIP ate of Birth Relationship Date of Birth Relationship x ID (SSN/TIN) Percent Designated Tax ID (SSN/TIN) Percent Designated ONTINGENT BENEFICIARIES The total percentage designated must rimary beneficiaries have predeceased the IRA owner. equal 100%.
-(The balance in the account will be payable to these beneficiaries if all ame Name ddress Address ity/State/ZIP City/State/ZIP ate of Birth Relationship Date of Birth Relationship ax ID (SSN/TIN) Percent Designated Percent Designated ame Name ddress Address ity/State/ZIP City/State/ZIP ate of Birth Relationship Date of Birth Relationship ax ID (SSN/TIN) Percent Designated Tax ID (SSN/TIN) Percent Designated
+I have read and understand the Self-Directed Account Agreement regarding the credit card charge and I authorize the credit card payment by Specialized Trust Company (STC) for fees to establish the IRA account, not limited to but including Activation Fee, Annual Fee, Service Fees, and Account Termination Fee.
+Card Type:

+MasterCard

+Visa

+Discover

+American Express

+Name on Card Card Number

+Billing Address Expiration Date

+City/State/Zip Card Security Code (CSC)

+Please select how you would like to pay for all subsequent fees: Deduct From My Account Deduct Charge The Credit Card On File

+PART 4.
+CONTRIBUTION INFORMATION This is a credit card contribution: We will charge this contribution amount to the card listed above I am mailing a personal check: Activation fees must be paid by credit card if you select this option Contribution Amount Contribution Date Contribution is for Year Please make checks payable to: Specialized Trust Company Custodian FBO "Your Name", Traditional IRA CONTRIBUTION TYPE Select one Rollover Amount Transfer Amou unt 1.
+Regular Includes catch-up contributions 2 Rollover Distribution from a Traditional IRA or eligible employer-s nonsored retirement plan that is being deposited into this Traditional IRA By

+2. Rollover Distribution from a Traditional IRA or eligible employer-sponsored retirement plan that is being deposited into this Traditional IRA By selecting this transaction, I irrevocably designate this contribution as a rollover

+3. Transfer Direct movement of assets from a Traditional IRA, SEP IRA, or a SIMPLE IRA into this Traditional IRA

+4. Internal Rollover Account Number: